Child Car Seats

 Staying Within the Law and Your Budget

-In Georgia, automobile accidents are the leading cause of death and injuries for children ages 1 to 12 years.
-The national statistics are sobering - in 2009, 1,314 children were killed and 179,000 were injured, according to the CDC.
+In Georgia, automobile accidents are a leading cause of death and injuries for children ages 1 to 12 years.
+The national statistics are sobering - in 2016, 723 children were killed and more than 128,000 were injured, according to the CDC.

 Realizing the crucial role that car seats play in child safety, Georgia lawmakers passed laws and regulations pertaining to their use.